4D scanning transmission electron microscopy: Operating Principle

 While the process of data collection in 4D STEM is identical to that of standard STEM, each technique utilizes different detectors and collects different data.
 In 4D STEM there is a pixelated electron detector located at the back focal plane which collects the CBED pattern at each scan location.
 An image of the sample can be constructed from the CBED patterns by selecting an area in reciprocal space and assigning the average intensity of that area in each CBED pattern to the real space pixel the pattern corresponds to.

-It is also common for there to be a(n) ADF or HAADF image taken concurrently with the CBED pattern collection.
-The dark-field image taken is complementary to the bright-field image constructed from the captured CBED images.
+It is also possible for there to be a(n) ADF or HAADF image taken concurrently with the CBED pattern collection, depending on where the detector is located on the microscope.
+An annular dark-field image taken may be complementary to a bright-field image constructed from the captured CBED images.

 The use of a hollow detector with a hole in the middle can allow for transmitted electrons to be passed to an EELS detector while scanning.
 This allows for the simultaneous collection of chemical spectra information and structure information.